nagi49000/nifi-randomuser-pipeline/README.md

 - the csvs are sent to neo4j via LOAD CSV and cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)
 - old records are aged off using cypher-shell (uses a groovy script in a neo4j ExecuteScript processor)

-The data landing can be seen in the neo4j browser
+The data landing can be seen in the [neo4j browser](http://localhost:7474) (connect using no authentication).

 ![image info](docs/neo4j_browser.jpg)